3liz/lizmap-locales/web-client/README.md

 pot files must be generated directly from Lizmap properties files.

+Be sure you have installed Transifex cli, but also PHP-cli and its mbstring extension (`apt-get install php7.2-mbstring`).

 Updating the list of strings to translate (pot files)
 -----------------------------------------------------